git-pull/website/mentoring/index.rst

 After your workshop
 -------------------

-Checking up on your progress and helping you succeed in wrapping your brain around concepts in our courses is important to me.
+Helping you succeed in wrapping your brain around concepts of our courses is important to me.
 You are a student of mine, and that is something that has dignity and esteem to it.

-For the period after a workshop, you can contact me when you hit a road block, and I will respond within one business day, or connect with you live if needed.
+After a workshop is complete, you can contact me when you hit a road block, and I will respond within one business day, or connect with you live if needed.

 .. container:: row

    .. container:: project col-xs-6

-      **Weekly follow ups**
+      **Weekly follow-ups**

       In addition, there are one hour conversations we schedule during the week.
       This can be used to talk about what you're building, help you with